 Optimism is in the air, and plants are loving the warming soil.
 It is still tadpole and orchid season (Pareip) in Naarm, Melbourne.
 The Japanese maples are looking extra special, clothed in their delicate new leaves.
 Kangaroo paws are starting

 August is the season for change.
 In Aboriginal seasons, this is Guling – when orchids start to bloom.
-The season of change brings out the drama queens in the garden.
-You have the purple and gold of the Hardenbergia and
+The days are lengthening and the plants are responding.
+This season of change brings out the drama queens in the garden.
+There

 In July we are at the end of Waring or Wombat season.
 This is the time for the lowest temperatures and highest rainfall.
 A time when the wombats come out to catch the sun’s rays, and the male lyrebirds are